 Normally, a day, a week, a month, a year passes and we don’t make anything of it.
 But those moments meant everything to me.
 A thought came up, and I’d let go of it.
 A feeling came up, and I’d let go of it.
 I’d just try, you know.

 I’d made so much of a big deal about how to actually let go, but it was so simple.
 It was just like this: I’d have a thought about whatever, and then I would just focus on something else, like my breath, or feeling my body, or the colors in the room, or a sound.
 Focusing on anything other than that thought was letting go of it.

 Then, another thought would come up.
 Okay, I’ll focus on my breath.
 Okay.
 Another thought would come up.
 I’ll focus on my breath again.
 Okay, a feeling came up.
 Focus on my breath.
 This was the same old instructions I’d been hearing for years, but that night, I actually did it.

 Moment after moment, for hour after hour in that night, my sense of how many moments there were expanded.
 There were many, many, many, many, many moments.
 For those twelve hours, I practiced that skill again and again and again.

-Even though my circumstances were quite ordinary—candle light and dark and the morning light and fatigue and what have you—my phenomenological experience of moments, and the way that I related to them shifted.
+Even though my circumstances were quite ordinary—darkness and the morning light and fatigue—my phenomenological experience of moments, and the way that I related to them shifted.
 My sense of time changed, my sense of effort changed, my sense of letting go changed.